3dcitydb/3dcitydb-docs/source/intro/system-requirements.rst

 -  Ubuntu Linux 9 to 18.

 Prior to the setup of the Importer/Exporter tool, the **Java 8 Runtime Environment** (or higher) **must be installed on your system**.
-The installation package can be obtained from http://www.java.com/en/download.
+Java installation packages can be obtained, for instance, from https://adoptopenjdk.net/.
 Follow the installation instructions for your operating system.

 The Importer/Exporter is shipped with a universal installer that will guide you through the steps of the setup process.
-A full installation of the Importer/Exporter including documentation and example CityGML files requires approx. 500 MB of hard disk space.
-Installing only the mandatory application files will use approx. 360 MB of hard disk space.
+A full installation of the Importer/Exporter including SQL scripts, plugins and example CityGML files requires approx. 270 MB of hard disk space.
+Installing only the mandatory application files will use approx. 160 MB of hard disk space.
 Installation packages can be selected during the setup process.

 The Importer/Exporter runs with 1 GB of main memory per default.
 This